networked-aframe/janus-plugin-sfu/docs/api.md

 {
     "kind": "subscribe",
     "what": {
+        "notifications": [none|boolean],
+        "data": [none|boolean],
         "media": [none|user ID]
     },
     "token": [none|string]
 }
 ```

+`notifications` and `data` are completely ignored here.
+Those flags are only
+checked for a publisher connection with the Join message.

 If `media` is a user ID, the server will respond with a JSEP offer which you can use to establish a connection suitable to receive audio and video RTP data coming from that user ID.